symfony/symfony-docs/html_sanitizer.rst

 Default Action
 ~~~~~~~~~~~~~~

+.. versionadded:: 8.1

+    The feature to configure the default action was introduced in Symfony 8.1.

 By default, elements that are not explicitly configured are dropped along with
 their children.
 If you don't want to lose those child elements, set the default
 action to ``block`` instead: unconfigured elements are then removed but their